Isabella Clara Eugenia

-Isabella Clara Eugenia (Isabel Clara Eugenia; 12 August 1566 – 1 December 1633), sometimes referred to as Clara Isabella Eugenia, was sovereign of the Spanish Netherlands in the Low Countries and the north of modern France with her husband, Archduke Albert VII of Austria.
+Isabella Clara Eugenia (Isabel Clara Eugenia; 12 August 1566 – 1 December 1633), sometimes referred to as Clara Isabella Eugenia, was sovereign of the Habsburg Netherlands, and the Free County of Burgundy, from 1598 to 1621, ruling jointly with her husband Archduke Albert VII of Austria.
+After Albert's death, those regions were returned to the Spanish Habsburgs, and she continued to rule as governess of the Spanish Netherlands until her death.

-Their reign is considered the Golden Age of the Spanish Netherlands.
+Their reign is considered the Golden Age of the Habsburg Netherlands, which saw a revival of its economy and arts after a peace was concluded with the break-away Dutch Republic.
 Isabella was one of the most powerful women in 16th- and 17th-century Europe.

 Early life

 Childhood

-Isabella Clara Eugenia of Austria was born in the Palacio del bosque de Valsaín, Segovia on 12 August 1566.
+Isabella Clara Eugenia of Austria was born in the Palace of Valsain, Segovia on 12 August 1566.
 She was the first surviving daughter of King Philip II of Spain and his third wife, Elisabeth of Valois.

 Her father was reportedly overjoyed at her birth and declared himself to be happier on the occasion than he would have been at the birth of a son.
 He already had a male heir, Carlos, Prince of Asturias, but due to the Prince’s mental illness and emotional instability, father and son had never developed a close rapport and frequently lived in conflict with one another.

-Isabella was baptized by Juan Bautista Castaneo, apostolic nuncio, later Pope as Urban VII.
+Isabella was baptized by Juan Bautista Castaneo, apostolic nuncio, later Pope Urban VII.
 Her godfather was her uncle John of Austria.
-She was named after her mother, the day of her birth, and the devotion to St. Eugenio, whose body her father had transferred the year before from Saint Dionysius of Paris to Toledo with her mother's help through her brother, the King of France.
+She was named after her mother, the day of her birth, and the devotion to St. Eugenio, whose body her father had transferred the year before from Saint Dionysius of Paris to Toledo with her mother's help through her brother, King Charles IX of France.

 A year later, Isabella's younger sister, Catalina, was born.
 Their parents were very close to their daughters, buying them jams, dolls, toys, and more.
 However, their mother miscarried a daughter in 1568 and died the same day.

-Isabella and Catherine grew up beloved by her father and her stepmother, Anna of Austria, Philip's fourth wife.
+Isabella and Catherine grew up beloved by their father and stepmother, Anna of Austria, Philip's fourth wife.
 The sisters developed a close relationship.
 Their father ultimately fathered five children by Anna, all of whom died in early childhood except his heir, Philip.